ShahinSorkh/laravel-cassandra/README.md

 ### **Distinct**

-Distinct requires a field for which to return the distinct values.
+Distinct requires a _primary key_ field for which to return the distinct values.

 ```php
 $emp = DB::table('emp')->distinct()->get(['emp_id']);